 The inverse problem for SEEG is ill-posed and a Tychonov regularization is used in order to solve the problem: find a distribution μ defined on the prescribed surface S such that $\|\phi(\mu) - \phi^d\|{L^2(\Omega_0)} + \lambda R(\mu)$ is minimized, where φ^d is the given data in Ω_0 , $\phi(\mu)$ is the "forward model" (measurements of the double layer potential), $R(\mu)$ is an appropriate regularization term that results in μ having some desired properties (being bounded in L^2 norm or TV or L^1 on S), and λ a (Lagrange) parameter.
 Because φ^d is only furnished at sensor positions, the L^2 term in the above criterion becomes an l^2 term.
-Figures 6 and 7 show the obtained results.
+Figures 4 and 5 show the obtained results.

-We now consider $S \subset \Omega_0$ within the brain, at the gray / white matters interface and we handle outer layers Ω_1 and Ω_2 for the skull and the scalp, as illustrated in Figure 5.
-Such configurations involve a data transmission / "cortical mapping" step, that relates the potential and normal current values at the boundaries Γ_i , that the present double layer formulation allows to solve with the source localization issue.
+We now consider $S \subset \Omega_0$ within the brain, at the gray / white matters interface and we handle outer layers Ω_1 and Ω_2 for the skull and the scalp, as illustrated in Figure 3.
+Such configurations involve a data transmission / "cortical mapping" step relating the potential and normal current values at the boundaries Γ_i , that the present double layer formulation allows us to solve with the source localization issue.
+It only requires to solve the transmission problem for the surface electrical potentials hence this reduces the complexity of the problem.
+Numerically, this is a feasible implementation of the problem because the expressions for double layer potentials do not suffer from numerical singularities, hence this suffices to give reasonable solutions.

 We are now able to handle MEG, EEG, SEEG modalities, simultaneously or not.
+The simultaneous handling of the different modalities is made the more straightforward by coupling the source localization problem and the inverse transmission problem.